ohharsen/cse110-w21-group34/admin/meetings/030721-Sprint-3-Review.md

 ### Pomodoro Counter + localStorage
 - Contributor: **Amy Shen**

-It's without a doubt that our statistical implementations depend on sources of data to read from and calculate.
-Hence, Amy's work was crucial as her implementations provided a pomodoro tracker of user behavior.
+It's without a doubt that our stats display depend on specific data to read from and calculate.
+Hence, Amy's work was crucial as her implementations provided a pomodoro counter that tracks user behavior.
 Building off of our app's timer functionality, Amy's function

 Amy's work builds off of our application's timer functionality and tracks/provides data for our stats team to utilize.